advancedAgritek-BB/coinTrader2.0/README.md

 * **Wrong chat ID** – the bot does not have permission to message that chat.
 * **Bot not started** – you have not sent `/start` to your bot yet.
 * **Network restrictions** – firewalls or proxies are blocking Telegram.

-### Twitter Sentiment API

-Add `TWITTER_SENTIMENT_URL` to `crypto_bot/.env` to point at the sentiment service used by `sentiment_filter.py`.
-If this variable is not provided, the bot defaults to the placeholder `https://api.example.com/twitter-sentiment`, so sentiment fetches will fail until a real URL is supplied.

 ### Funding Rate API